AppsFlyerSDK/appsflyer-react-native-plugin/Docs/API.md

 ##### <a id="setCustomerUserId"> **`setCustomerUserId(userId, callback)`**

 Setting your own Custom ID enables you to cross-reference your own unique ID with AppsFlyer’s user ID and the other devices’ IDs.
 This ID is available in AppsFlyer CSV reports along with postbacks APIs for cross-referencing with you internal IDs.
+NOTE: This must be set before `initSdk` is called.

 | parameter | type     | description      |